-Black Friday and Cyber Monday will see huge amounts of traffic coming to your store (and hopefully purchasing).
-These two days can be a massive profit boost for any store, but the benefits don't have to be limited to just a those 4 days.
+BFCM (Black Friday and Cyber Monday) will see huge amounts of traffic coming to your store - and hopefully purchasing.
+This full weekend can be a massive profit boost for any store, but the benefits don't have to be limited to just those 4 days.

 To make the most of BFCM, you need to plan ahead, and there will be a lot more involved than just planning a doorbuster sale.

 This is our guide to a BFCM strategy that will help you turn one big weekend into another big year.
 It's almost 7,000 words long because there is a lot to say about this topic.

 If you want to avoid that much reading and just have a team of ecommerce professionals help you get ready instead, feel free to give us a call and schedule a consultation.
 We'll help you make the most of your BFCM.

 Now, without further ado, here's your guide.